 - A progress bar displayed at the top right shows the students how much progress they have made in their course.

 - The in-built order system allows you to effortlessly sell courses and accept safe payments.

 - The plugin is highly customizable to match the vibe of your site.
 The courses you create will look great on all devices.

 - Dedicated support team.

 - Option to create multi-tier courses where you break up the courses into more advanced experiences.
-For example, you may want to have quizzes and different lessons along the way.

 - Dynamic forums pre-built into LearnDash.